Does Cradle Cap Itch?

 When to See a Doctor About Cradle Cap

-• This is your child’s first cradle cap flare-up
+• This is your child’s first cradle cap flare-up.

-• You’ve had little or no success with home remedies
+• You’ve had little or no success with home remedies.

-• Your child is missing hair in the flare-up areas
+• Your child is missing hair in the flare-up areas.

-• The rash gets worse and covers a large part of the body
+• The rash gets worse and covers a large part of the body.

-• The affected areas become red, inflamed, hot, or start to weep fluid
+• The affected areas become red, inflamed, hot, or start to weep fluid.

 How to Soothe Cradle Cap at Home

-Though there is not a permanent cure for cradle cap, known to doctors as “seborrheic dermatitis,” you can help loosen scales, soothe skin, and prevent future flare-ups by using a gentle, shampoo for cradle cap.
+Though there is not a permanent cure for cradle cap, known to doctors as “seborrheic dermatitis,” you can help loosen scales by cleaning the scalp with a gentle non-medicated baby shampoo.

-Happy Cappy Medicated Shampoo and Body Wash helps eliminate recurrence of scalp and skin flaking, scaling, itching and redness associated with seborrheic dermatitis.
-Happy Cappy utilizes an active ingredient called Pyrithione Zinc which targets the yeasts that may contribute to the flaking.
+Happy Cappy utilizes an active ingredient called Pyrithione Zinc, which targets the yeasts that may contribute to the flaking.
 Made with 95% natural ingredients, Happy Cappy Medicated Shampoo and Body Wash is also hypoallergenic, dye-free, non-comedogenic, non-irritating, fragrance-free, and paraben-free, making it ideal for use on sensitive young skin.

-Apply Dr. Eddie’s Happy Cappy Medicated Shampoo and Body Wash during bath time once per day.
-Before rinsing, gently massage the affected areas with your fingertips to help loosen scales.
-Once the scales clear, repeat the process every two to three days to help prevent future build-up.
+• Once the scales clear, repeat the process every two to three days to help prevent future build-up.

 Follow Me